 SEC.
 1962.
-CARRIAGE OF WEAPONS, EXPLOSIVES, AND INCENDIARIES BY INDIVIDUALS.
+CARRIAGE OF WEAPONS, EXPLOSIVES, AND INCENDIARIES 49 USC 44901 BY INDIVIDUALS.

-- (a) Interpretive Rule.-Subject to subsections (b) and (c), the Administrator shall periodically review and amend, as necessary, the interpretive rule (68 Fed.
+- (a) INTERPRETIVE RULE.-Subject to subsections (b) and (c), the Administrator shall periodically review and amend, as necessary, the interpretive rule (68 Fed.
 Reg.
-7444) that provides guidance to the public on the types of property considered to be weapons, explosives, and incendiaries prohibited under section 1540.111 of title 49, Code of Federal Regulations. - (b) Considerations.-Before determining whether to amend the interpretive rule to include or remove an item from the prohibited list, the Administrator shall- - (1) research and evaluate-

-(A) the impact, if any, the amendment would have on security risks;

-(B) the impact, if any, the amendment would have on screening operations, including effectiveness and efficiency; and

-(C) whether the amendment is consistent with international standards and guidance, including of the International Civil Aviation Organization; and

-(2) consult with appropriate aviation security stakeholders, including ASAC.

-(c) EXCEPTIONS.-Except for plastic or round bladed butter knives, the Administrator may not amend the interpretive rule described in subsection (a) to authorize any knife to be permitted in an airport sterile area or in the cabin of an aircraft.

-(d) NOTIFICATION.-The Administrator shall-

-(1) publish in the Federal Register any amendment to the interpretive rule described in subsection (a); and

-(2) notify the appropriate committees of Congress of the amendment not later than 3 days before publication under paragraph (1).
+7444) that provides guidance to the public on the types of property considered to be weapons, explosives, and incendiaries prohibited under section 1540.111 of title 49, Code of Federal Regulations. - (b) Considerations.-Before determining whether to amend the interpretive rule to include or remove an item from the prohibited list, the Administrator shall- - (1) research and evaluate- - (A) the impact, if any, the amendment would have on security risks; - (B) the impact, if any, the amendment would have on screening operations, including effectiveness and effi- - (C) whether the amendment is consistent with international standards and guidance, including of the International Civil Aviation Organization; and - (2) consult with appropriate aviation security stakeholders, including ASAC. - (c) Exceptions.-Except for plastic or round bladed butter knives, the Administrator may not amend the interpretive rule described in subsection (a) to authorize any knife to be permitted in an airport sterile area or in the cabin of an aircraft. - (d) NOTIFICATION.-The Administrator shall- - (1) publish in the Federal Register any amendment to the interpretive rule described in subsection (a); and - (2) notify the appropriate committees of Congress of the amendment not later than 3 days before publication under paragraph (1).

 SEC.
 1963.
-FEDERAL FLIGHT DECK OFFICER PROGRAM IMPROVEMENTS.
+FEDERAL FLIGHT DECK OFFICER PROGRAM IMPROVE-MENTS.

-(a) IMPROVED ACCESS TO TRAINING FACILITIES.-Section 44921(c)(2)(C)(ii) is amended-

-(1) by striking "The training of" and inserting the following: "(I) IN GENERAL.-The training of"; (2) in subclause (I), as designated, by striking "approved

-(2) in subclause (I), as designated, by striking "approved by the Under Secretary"; and

-"(II) ACCESS TO TRAINING FACILITIES.-The Administrator shall designate additional firearms training facilities located in various regions of the United States for Federal flight deck officers for recurrent and requalifying training relative to the number of such facilities available on the day before such date of enactment."

-(b) Firearms Requalification.-Section 44921(c)(2)(C) is amended-

-(1) in clause (iii)-

-(A) by striking "The Under Secretary shall" and inserting the following:

-"(I) IN GENERAL.-The Administrator shall";
+- (a) IMPROVED ACCESS TO TRAINING FACILITIES.-Section 44921(c)(2)(C)(ii) is amended- - (1) by striking "The training of" and inserting the following: "(I) IN GENERAL.-The training of"; - (2) in subclause (I), as designated, by striking "approved by the Under Secretary"; and - (3) by adding at the end the following: - "(II) ACCESS TO TRAINING FACILITIES.-The Administrator shall designate additional firearms training facilities located in various regions of the United States for Federal flight deck officers for recurrent and requalifying training relative to the number of such facilities available on the day before such date of enactment.". - (b) Firearms Requalification.-Section 44921(c)(2)(C) is amended- - (1) in clause (iii)- - (A) by striking "The Under Secretary shall" and inserting the following: - "(I) IN GENERAL.-The Administrator shall";

-(B) in subclause (I), as designated by subparagraph (A), by striking "the Under Secretary" and inserting "the Administrator"; and
+(B) in subclause (I), as designated by subparagraph (A), by striking "the Under Secretary" and inserting "the Administrator"; and (C) by adding at the end the following:

-"(II) Use of facilities for requalifica-TION.-The Administrator shall allow a Federal flight deck officer to requalify to carry a firearm under the program through training at a Transportation Security Administration-approved firearms training facility utilizing a Transportation Security Administration-approved contractor and a curriculum developed and approved by the Transportation Security Administration."; and (2) by adding at the end the following:
+"(II) USE OF FACILITIES FOR REQUALIFICA-TION.-The Administrator shall allow a Federal flight deck officer to requalify to carry a firearm under the program through training at a Transportation Security Administration-approved firearms training facility utilizing a Transportation Security Administration-approved contractor and a curriculum developed and approved by the Transportation Security Administration."; and as appropriate.". (c) Training Review.-Section 44921(c)(2) is amended by adding at the end the following:

-"(iv) Periodic review.-The Administrator shall periodically review requalification training intervals and assess whether it is appropriate and sufficient to adjust the time between each requalification training to facilitate continued participation in the program under this section while still maintaining effectiveness of the training, and update the training requirements as appropriate.".
+"(iv) Periodic review.-The Administrator shall periodically review requalification training intervals and assess whether it is appropriate and sufficient to adjust the time between each requalification training to facilitate continued participation in the program under this section while still maintaining effectiveness of the training, and update the training requirements